helmwave/docs/docs/yaml.md

 **Matching with tags**

-Suppose we have next `helmwave.yml` with 4 releases.
+Suppose we have next `helmwave.yml` with 4 releases

 1. redis-a
 2. redis-b